Getting the Bible to “Click” - GoodKind

 –Deuteronomy 6:6–9 ESV

 The timing here matters, too.
-Moses pointed out transition times.
-When you sit, when you lie down, when you rise.
-What you do during times of transition (especially mundane transitions) easily becomes ritual.
+Moses pointed out transition times: when you sit, when you lie down, and when you rise.
+What you do during transition (especially mundane transitions) quickly becomes ritual.

 It’s no accident that Moses told God’s people to remember God’s word with clicks.
-I believe God knew more then about habit-formation than we do now.
-So he gave us a starter kit on habit-forming rituals.
-Because he knew we wouldn’t find our way to baklava without a little nudge.
+God knew more about habit formation than we do now, so he gave us a starter kit on habit-forming rituals.
+He knew we wouldn’t find our way to baklava without a little nudge.

 Beyond the Click: Rewards for the Long Haul

-If you read the Bible consistently, decades from now you’ll be reaping all kinds of beautiful fruit.
+If you read the Bible consistently, you’ll be reaping all kinds of beautiful fruit decades from now.
 But you and I don’t live decades from now.
 You and I live today.
 And today, you and I need a click.

 What might that click be for you?
 Here are a few ideas:

-• Leave a stack of Bible memory verses in a high traffic area, like your front door or in your car.
+• Leave a stack of Bible memory verses in a high-traffic area, like your front door or in your car.
+Check out GoodKind Sticky Prayers, which are removable so that you can take prayers with you wherever you go, prompting you to engage with God and return to the Bible.

 • Stash your phone under your Bible, so you have to physically pick up your Bible first—even if only to move it out of the way.